 As I grew older, I began to understand that writing could be a powerful tool to get a message across.
-I took it upon myself to write to newspaper letters pages and saw myself as an activist/ journalist in waiting.

 I went on to study English Literature and Sociology and then Journalism and Media Communications.
 After college secured a junior journalism role in the well regarded retail trade magazine Checkout Magazine.
 Shortly after, I was offered an internship in Leinster House in Dublin for the then party in Government.